-To create a new IBM i NetServer print share by using IBM Navigator for i, follow these steps:
+To create a new IBM i NetServer print share by using System i Navigator, follow these steps:

-- 1. Open IBM Navigator for i and connect to the system you want to work with. - 2.
+- 1. Open System i Navigator and connect to the system you want to work with. - 2.
 Expand Network > Servers. - 3.
 Click TCP/IP to retrieve a list of the TCP/IP servers available. - 4.
 Right-click IBM i NetServer and select Open. - 5.
 Right-click Shared Objects and select New and then select Printer. - 6.
 In the General Properties dialog box, configure the new print share with a name, description, output queue, library, printer driver, spooled file type, and printer file.

-The IBM Navigator for i online help provides detailed information about the IBM i NetServer print share dialog box.
+The System i Navigator online help provides detailed information about the IBM i NetServer print share dialog box.